 Evaluate how much product is needed for each client based on the service.

-The goal is not cut down on the amount but to use just the right amount
+The goal is not to cut down on the amount but to use the right amount.

-Set aside a period of time – one to two weeks might be enough - to carefully monitor how much of the product you, or staff members if you have a team, are applying.
-The goal is not cut down on the amount but to use just the right amount needed for a particular modality.
+Set aside a period of time – one to two weeks might be enough - to carefully monitor how much of the product you, or staff members are applying if you have a team.
+The goal is not to cut down on the amount but to use just the right amount needed for a particular modality.

 Pre-measuring required product treatment amounts and storing them ready for use, generally for up to a week, is a good way to avoid overuse.
-Pre-measuring not only cuts waste, it saves time since you don’t have to interrupt the treatment to measure product.
+Pre-measuring cuts waste and saves time since you don’t have to interrupt the treatment to measure the product.

 Determine Product Cost Effectiveness

-To determine a product’s cost effectiveness, divide your bulk cost by the recommended measurement per treatment.
+To determine a product’s cost-effectiveness, divide your bulk cost by the recommended measurement per treatment.
 Compare several products against a specific treatment.
-If you have to reapply the product several times, you may find that it is more cost effective to apply the product in a larger amount than several smaller amounts.
+If you have to reapply the product several times, you may find that it is more cost-effective to apply it in a larger amount than several smaller amounts.

-Product Amount + Treatment + Client need is the Winning Formula
+Product Amount + Treatment + Client Need = The Winning Formula

 Consider what works best for a client’s particular skin type or condition.
-If your client has an abundance of hair, considerable physical mass or extremely dry skin, the treatment may require more than the usual amount of product.
-Keep notes so you are always prepared with just the right amount for each client.
+If your client has an abundance of hair, considerable physical mass, or dehydrated skin, the treatment may require more than the usual amount of product.
+Keep notes, so you are always prepared with just the right amount for each client.